talon-one/TalonOne.cs/README.md

                 managementConfig.AddApiKey("Authorization", session.Token);
                 managementConfig.AddApiKeyPrefix("Authorization", "Bearer");
                 managementApi = new ManagementApi(managementConfig); // re-instantiate an api instance for the token to take effect

-                // Or again, via the "global" Default configuration:
-                //   Configuration.Default.AddApiKey("Authorization", session.Token);
-                //   Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");
-                //   managementApi = new ManagementApi(managementConfig); // re-instantiate an api instance for the token to take effect

                 // Calling `GetApplication` function with the desired id (7) Application app = managementApi.GetApplication(7);